BloomTech-Labs/user-stories-labs/README.md

 # Objectives

 - By the end of this guided project, you have demostrated the following
-  - You will show an understanding of what a User Story is.
+  - You will have an understanding of what a User Story is.
   - You will be able to write at least two User Stories given a sample product.

 # Introduction